Achilles Alferaki

-Achilles Nikolayevich Alferaki ("Achilles" sometimes spelled Akhilles or Ahilles) (July 3, 1846, Kharkov, Russian Empire – December 27, 1919, Saint Petersburg, Soviet Union) was a Russian composer and mayor of Greek descent.
+Achilles Nikolayevich Alferaki ("Achilles" sometimes spelled Akhilles or Ahilles) (Russian: Ахиллес Николаевич Алфераки; 3 July 1846, Kharkov, Russian Empire – 27 December 1919, Saint Petersburg, Soviet Union) was a Russian composer and mayor of Greek descent.
 His brother was Sergei Alphéraky.

 Biography

 Alferaki was born in Kharkov, present-day Ukraine, to Nikos and Maria Alferakis.
-He spent his childhood in Taganrog, present-day Rostov Oblast, in the magnificent Alferaki Palace on Catholic Street (now Frunze Street) designed by the architect Andrei Stackenschneider.
+He spent his childhood in Taganrog, present-day Rostov Oblast, in the Alferaki Palace on Catholic Street (now Frunze Street) designed by the architect Andrei Stackenschneider.

 Alferaki was educated at home before attending the historical and philological faculty at Moscow University.
 There he also studied music theory.
 In 1870, he returned to Taganrog in order to run the family business.
 Following the death of the city's governor Lev Kulchitsky in 1873, he served briefly as acting governor.
-During the 1880s, he served as mayor of Taganrog until 1888, when he moved to Saint Petersburg.
+Between 1880 and 1888, he served as mayor of Taganrog.
+He then moved to Saint Petersburg.
 There he became Chancellor of the Ministry of Internal Affairs in 1891 and later Director of the Russian Telegraph Agency.

 Alferaki died in Saint Petersburg in 1919.
 One of his family's descendants was Anna Marly, a Russian-born French singer and songwriter, author of Chant des Partisans and a Chevalier of the Légion d'Honneur.

 Mayor of Taganrog

 In 1880, Alferaki was elected Mayor (городской голова) of Taganrog.
-During his tenure, he made many useful public affairs.
-He made Taganrog beautiful and clean and took part in establishing different charitable institutions.
-During his mayor’s period of office, the city's streets and roads were covered with cobblestones, trees were planted along the pavements, and the first boulevards were introduced.
-Mayor Alferaki contributed to the establishment of The Society for the Relief of the Aged Poor, established in 1883, and to development of elementary education system in the city.

-At the city council meetings, Achilles Nikolaevich Alferaki introduced many new proposals.
-Some of them looked fantastic and wasteful for Taganrog's politicians, but some of them were realized.
-For example, Alferaki's proposals to erect a monument to Peter I The Great and to make a major reconstruction of Taganrog's harbor were realized.
+During his tenure, he made a number of useful contributions to the city's infrastructure, social services and the arts.
+He sought to clean and beautify Taganrog and participated in establishing different charitable institutions.
+During his time as mayor period of office, the city's streets were paved with cobblestones, trees were planted along the pavements, and the first boulevards were built.
+Mayor Alferaki contributed to the establishment of The Society for the Relief of the Aged Poor, established in 1883, and to the development of an elementary education system in the city.
+His proposals to erect a monument to Peter I The Great and for a major reconstruction of Taganrog's harbour were realised.

-Even his mayoralty could not make him forget his passion - the music.
-He took part in the activity of Taganrog's Music and Dramatic Society.
-The first music classes and a symphony orchestra, directed by famous hand-master and composer Václav Suk opened in Taganrog.